 Vegas, baby!
 It’s that time of year, when our intrepid media team heads west (actually east, for one of us) to bring you the latest and greatest in the child passenger safety world.

-Follow along with Laurel Frock and myself as we review the sights and sounds of Vegas… from inside the Convention Center!
+Follow along as we review the sights and sounds of Vegas… from inside the Convention Center!

 Our first appointment of the day was with Clek, who had some big news!
 They introduced us to their new rear facing only car seat, the Clek Liing.
 We heard it referred to as the “Clekling,” like duckling, and we are fans of that nickname!
 The Liing will be released early in 2019.
 The base features rigid LATCH, a tension panel that’s also a lockoff, AND a load leg!
 We were surprised it didn’t also start dispensing poker chips.

 The base has a recline feature with 7 different recline positions.
 The recline can be engaged after the base is installed.

 Clek saw the need for this since on many rear facing only seat bases, the angle changes when the installation is tightened, and many older babies who still fit in the car seat may be more comfortable with a more upright installation.

 The carrier portion of the Liing will feature an insert to ensure that it fits its smallest occupants.